Current validation practice undermines surgical AI development

+These examples illustrate that validation limited to retrospective accuracy or narrow datasets fails to capture clinical utility, robustness, generalizability, and workflow impact that determine real-world adoption.
+Policy reports and reviews likewise identify insufficient validation as a recurring challenge to AI deployment in healthcare \cite{europeancommission2025}, and a \textit{Nature Medicine} opinion piece described a "benchmarking crisis" in biomedical machine learning, highlighting the lack of standardized validation as a bottleneck impeding progress and patient benefit \cite{mahmood2025benchmarking}.
+Validation methodology has also been addressed in the computer vision and video analysis literature for specific tasks and benchmarks, including video analysis, indexing, retrieval, and video object segmentation (e.g., \cite{awad2021trecvid, perazzi2016benchmark, joly2007argos}).
+However, these works focus on improving validation of individual tasks or benchmarks rather than systematically identifying recurring validation pitfalls that generalize across tasks.

-While multiple factors contribute to the limited clinical translation of SDS methods (e.g., workflow integration or regulatory hurdles), a key bottleneck lies in the lack of robust and rigorous validation of SDS algorithms as a prerequisite for safety and efficacy.
-Previous works have shown that validation in AI-driven medical image analysis is often flawed \cite{carstens2025artificial, reinke2024understanding, funke2023metrics, kofler2023we, vaassen2020evaluation}.
-For example, it has been shown that the choice of metrics that do not reflect the underlying biomedical research question can severely undermine the validity of validation outcomes \cite{reinke2021common, reinke2024understanding}.
-To address this problem, the \textit{Metrics Reloaded} initiative introduced a comprehensive list of metric-related pitfalls as well as a problem-aware metric recommendation framework guiding researchers in finding the most suitable metrics for problems related to classification (image-level classification, object detection, semantic/instance segmentation) \cite{maier2024metrics}.
+Validation outcomes strongly depend on how clinical objectives are translated into quantitative assessment, in particular through the choice of performance metrics.
+Previous work has shown that inappropriate metrics can compromise the validity in AI-driven medical image analysis \cite{carstens2025artificial, reinke2024understanding, funke2023metrics, kofler2023we, vaassen2020evaluation}.
+For example, metrics that do not reflect the underlying biomedical research question can severely undermine the validity of validation outcomes \cite{reinke2021common, reinke2024understanding}.
+To address this problem, the global \textit{Metrics Reloaded} initiative introduced metric-related pitfalls and a problem-aware metric recommendation framework for classification, detection, and segmentation \cite{maier2024metrics}.